 The economic picture has affected divorce like it has affected all other areas of our lives.
-Couples are under additional strains as the property that once had enough equity to allow both to move on are now underwater in debt. http://www.nytimes.com/2008/12/30/us/30divorce.html?_r=2&partner=permalink&exprod=permalink (Breaking Up Is Harder To Do After a Housing Fall) Couples wind up living together during or even after their divorces and making many other compromises.
+Couples are under additional strains as the properties that once had enough equity to allow both to move on are now underwater in debt.
 As you consider or move into divorce, all aspects of debt and equity need to be evaluated.

 Hawaii is a no fault divorce state, which means that it's enough to say the marriage is irretrievably broken.
-No personal matters about the marriage problems need to be stated in the divorce papers and you don't have to prove anything.
+No personal matters about the marriage problems need to be stated in the divorce papers unless you need a court hearing on those issues.
 This also means that your spouse does not have to consent - you can get a divorce even if your spouse does not agree.

-In order to file for divorce in Hawaii, at least one spouse be a resident of Hawaii, but in order to be actually granted a divorce, at least one spouse must be a resident of Hawaii for six months and at least one spouse must have been a resident of the same county for at least three months.
+In order to file for divorce in Hawaii, you must be a resident of Hawaii, and in order to be actually granted a divorce, at least one spouse must be a resident of Hawaii for at least six months and at least one spouse must have been a resident of the county where the divorce is filed for at least three months.
+This is a little confusing, because the Complaint for Divorce provided by the Family Court requires the filer to state that s/he has lived in Hawaii for six months, but it means that even if you just arrived, if you intend to stay, then you can file for divorce.

 Members of the military who are stationed here but deployed or living elsewhere are usually considered Hawaii residents, although they may also be residents of another state for divorce purposes.
 Our office works with deployed military members during their deployment to obtain divorces and address custody and child support by using a combination of email, extranet, digital documents, and Skype, although old-fashioned mail is still needed for original signatures on court documents.